 Short-term Care: Rehospitalizations

-In Crouse Community Center, 18.9 Percentage of Residents Rehospitalized
+In Crouse Community Center, 20.95% of Residents Rehospitalized

 Short-term Care: ER Visits